-Dr Bradley began his career as a primary school teacher in Bexley and lectured in early years education in Liverpool before joining Her Majesty's Inspectorate (HMI) in 1984.
-As an HMI inspector, he has been the national link with Montessori education for over 20 years, initially working with the training colleges to develop National Vocational Qualifications and more recently promoting inspectors' awareness of Montessori work.
+Dr Bradley began his career as a primary school teacher in Bexley and lectured in early years education in Liverpool before joining Her Majesty’s Inspectorate (HMI) in 1984.
+As an HMI inspector, he was the national link with Montessori education for over 20 years, initially working with the training colleges to develop National Vocational Qualifications and more recently promoting inspectors’ awareness of Montessori work.
 He has also inspected several Montessori schools and is currently the National Chairman of the Montessori Schools Association.

 He is a former national chair of the Association of Advisers for the Under Fives and of the Tutors of Advanced Courses for Early Years.
 He also served on the UK Child Care Committee of the Save the Children Fund in the early 1980s.

-Born in South Africa, Felicity has been teaching Montessori for nearly 30 years having done her training at St Nicholas.
+Born in South Africa, Felicity has been teaching Montessori for over 30 years having done her training at St Nicholas.
 She owns and runs two Montessori schools in Kensington, London.
 She has two daughters, both teachers.
 She is a Trustee of the Montessori St Nicholas Charity.

 In April 1999 Sarah Rowledge, MSA Primary Chair, opened Absolute Angels Montessori Nursery, with the grand total of three children.
 There are currently over 100 children on role, with provision for children from six months to 11 years.
 Soaring High Montessori School opened in September 2007.
 Having her own nursery, and adhering to the Montessori ethos and philosophies as closely as possible, has only furthered Sarah’s belief that it is the most amazing foundation for any child to have.